AdobeDocs/commerce-admin.en/help/stores-purchase/vat.md

 1. Ensure that there is a customer tax class that is appropriate to use with the VAT.

    For this example, ensure that there is a customer tax class named "Retail Customer".
-If this tax class does not already exist, click **Add New Tax Rate**.
+If this tax class does not exist, click **Add New Tax Rate**.

    ![Set up customer tax classes](./assets/vat-zones.png)<!-- zoom -->